Victoria Park, Widnes: Landmarks

 The park contains a Grade II listed war memorial pillar.
 Incorporating detailed carvings and standing more than 16m high, the memorial is a striking and prominent architectural building.
 The pillar was designed by Harold E Davies and unveiled by the 17th Earl of Derby in a ceremony on 28 September 1921 after a civic parade from Widnes Town Hall.
 The memorial cost £6,000 and was paid for by public subscription.
 The sculptural additions were undertaken by the national artist Herbert Tyson Smith.

 There is a memorial fountain in honour of William Ewart Gladstone.
 A milestone marker with plaque commemorates the last effective Zeppelin air raid of World War I in England.
 Five Zeppelins dropped bombs in Widnes, Ince and Wigan.
 There is a statue of Sgt.
 Thomas Mottershead V.C., DCM (1892–1917) who was born in Widnes and was awarded a Victoria Cross and Distinguished Conduct Medal in World War I. There is a combined memorial headstone for Mottershead and two other recipients of the V.C. from Halton: Thomas Wilkinson and Thomas Alfred Jones.

 Events

-Vintage Steam Rally

-Each year the park hosts North West England's largest Vintage Steam Rally, featuring a vintage fair, and vintage steam machinery.